Anton Salétros: Caen

 After three seasons in Norway, on 2 January 2023, Salétros joined French club Caen on a free transfer, signing a deal until June 2025.
 On 3 February 2023, Salétros scored his first goal in Ligue 2, scoring the opening goal in a 3-1 victory over SC Bastia.

 Return to AIK

 On 9 July 2023, it was announced that Salétros would return to AIK on a deal until 31 December 2026.
 Upon his return to AIK, on 17 July 2023, he was instrumental in both goals in the 2-1 away win against Varbergs BoIS.
 The following year he was one of three candidates for the 2024 Allsvenskan midfielder of the year award.
 In November 2025, it was official that Salétros was sold to MLS and will be leaving the club after that 2025 Allsvenskan season.

 Chicago Fire

-On 7 November 2025, Salétros was signed by Chicago Fire in Major League Soccer, signing a contract until 2028.
+On 7 November 2025, Chigaco Fire in Major Legaue Soccer announced the signing of Salétros on a contract until 2028, effective from 26 January 2026.